hashgraph/hedera-improvement-proposal/HIP/hip-0000-introduction-of-blocks.md

 ## Rejected Ideas

-Two iterations were conducted prior to settling on this approach.
+Two iterations have been conducted prior to settling on this approach.

 1. Rounds as blocks - the first iteration was proposing that each block is the `consensus round`.
 It became clear that this approach is not suitable as it implied that multiple blocks are to be issued per second.
 That would add additional load to infrastructure providers when clients are iterating and going through blocks to query for data.
 - Events - the second iteration suggested that `consensus events` are to be defined as `blocks`.
 The proposal had a much higher cognitive load (1 block = 1 record file is easier to grasp) and it required more changes to the `platform` in order to be implemented.
 To add on top of that, the same drawback as the `high frequency` blocks was present as well.

 ## Open Issues

-- What will be the considered `baseFeePerGas` property for blocks?
-There are different pricing for `Create`, `Call` and `LocalCall` transactions.
+- None

 ## References